VTsuyyy/Project-I/README.md

 - You must input number of vertexs (in here I have 11 test case) and  the time exceed limit (s).

-Source: Inputs have graph I took from my Application algorithms subject.
-The code was writed by me and use some knowledge I learnt from my Introdution to AI subject.
+Source: Some file .txt have inputs I took from my Application algorithms subject.
+The code was writted by me use some knowledge I learnt from my Introdution to AI subject.
 🔥🔥🔥